derekmeier/ME3255S2017/README.md

 ### Note on Homework and online forms

-The Homeworks are graded based upon effort and completeness.
+The Homeworks are graded based upon effort, correctness, and completeness.
 The forms are not graded at all, if they are completed you get credit.
 It is *your* responsibility to make sure your answers are correct.
 Use the homeworks and forms as a study guide for the exams.
 In general, I will not post homework solutions.